 What to know before having A Joint Replacement

-By the time you decide to get a joint replacement you may have had physical therapy to treat your joint pain, but did you know that there is significant benefit to getting physical therapy before going under the knife.
-Physical therapy specifically focusing on strengthening and minimizing recovery time before having surgery, is called prehabilitation.
 Before having a joint replaced it is important to be as strong and flexible as possible before surgery.
-Balance and functional activity tolerance exercises can help you to avoid falls and other issues during your recovery.
-Most importantly, your physical therapist will provide you with the specific education required to optimize your recovery such as home setup and exactly what to expect.
+Physical therapy can help to maximize range of motion before surgery to improve mobility outcomes after surgery.
+Balance and specific, functional exercises can help someone to avoid falls and other issues during the recovery.
+Perhaps most importantly, a physical therapist will provide the person with the individual education required to optimize the recovery such as home setup and exactly what to expect.

 Most of the time, having a joint replacement will result in a short hospital stay.
-Once you are ready to leave the hospital there are several options depending on your functional independence, insurance coverage, and personal support network.
+When ready to leave the hospital there are several options depending on the person’s functional independence, insurance coverage, and personal support network.
 Some may go right home and begin outpatient therapy while others may go home and begin therapy within the home.
 Those who are unable to go home right away may qualify for a stay in acute or subacute rehabilitation.
-To qualify for acute rehabilitation, you must be able to tolerate 3 hours of multidisciplinary therapy a day at least 5 times per week.
+To qualify for acute rehabilitation, the person must be able to tolerate 3 hours of multidisciplinary therapy a day at least 5 times per week.
 Typically, a stay in acute rehabilitation is shorter than subacute rehabilitation.
 Subacute rehabilitation is often located within a skilled nursing facility and is considered less intense when compared to acute rehab.
-No matter where you go after your joint replacement, you should be under the care of a licensed physical therapist to make sure you optimize your potential.
+Regardless of where someone will go after a joint replacement, a physical therapy should be following up with them throughout the process.